us4useu/us4r-user-docs/docs/content/hardware.md

 Using the us4R™ out of its intended use, or any use that has not been delineated in this manual, will lower the effectiveness of measures put in place to protect the user from danger, and result in a decrease of safety levels.
 :::

-The device consists of the **us4R™** device, a host PC computer (picture below), and a set of cables.
+The ready to use setup consists of the **us4R™** device, a host PC computer (picture below), an LCD monitor and a set of cables.

 ```{figure} img/us4r+pc.jpeg
 View of a complete system setup.
 ```

-**As standard, an LCD monitor and ultrasound probes are not provided by the Manufacturer.**
+**As standard, a host PC, an LCD monitor and ultrasound probes are not provided by the Manufacturer.**

 The **us4R™** enables the user to simultaneously connect up to two ultrasound probes (linear/phase/convex).
 Two connectors (PROBE A and PROBE B) are situated at the top of the device; For matrix-array probe, an dedicated probe adapter is available with 4x DLM6-360 connectors.
 Only a single probe (linear/phase/convex) probe connector is active at a time.
 An active probe is used to transmit and receive ultrasound signals that are acquired and processed by the system.